 Love Notes Sexual Risk Avoidance Adaptation (SRA) meets all the criteria of this funding announcement because it complies with SRA criteria and is evidence based.
 It is medically accurate, age appropriate for ages 14-19, trauma-informed, and, with our permission, may be made culturally and linguistically appropriate by awardees.
 Love Notes SRA does not normalize teen sex.
 Love Notes is the only evidence-based curriculum that HHS has evaluated that both reduces the likelihood of pregnancy by 46% and also has positive outcomes for helping sexually active teens to decrease their frequency of sexual activity.
 More teens who were taught Love Notes stopped having sex and chose to remain abstinent compared to the control group.

-Below please find tools and grant aids for the Sexual Risk Avoidance adaptations of Love Notes and Relationship Smarts PLUS that we hope you will find helpful.
+Below please find tools and grant aids for the Sexual Risk Avoidance adaptation of Love Notes that we hope you will find helpful.
 Let us know if there is other information that you would find useful.

 Email Emma@DibbleInstitute.org for a free 30-day review copy of any of our programs.
 Please let us know that you are interested in Title V Competitive funding.